PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 Escapes the input string.<br>
 And returns the escaped string.

-**Note:** No need to use this function if you used clean or sanitize function on the input string and have enabled the escape in config settings.
+**Note:** No need to use this function if you used clean or sanitize function on the input string and have enabled the escape in the config settings.

 ### Parameters